Billy McKinney Player Props: Yankees vs. Cardinals

-After going 0-for-1 in his most recent game, Billy McKinney and the New York Yankees take on the St. Louis Cardinals (who will start Matthew Liberatore) at 8:15 PM ET on Friday.
+On Saturday, Billy McKinney (on the back of going 0-for-1) and the New York Yankees face the St. Louis Cardinals, whose starting pitcher will be Jack Flaherty.
+First pitch is at 2:15 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Athletics.
+He had a hitless showing in his previous game (0-for-1) against the Athletics.

 Billy McKinney Game Info & Props vs. the Cardinals